mailcow/mailcow-dockerized-docs/docs/u_e-mailcow_ui-tfa.md

 If you want to limit the official Vendor devices to Apple only you only need the Apple Vendor Certificate inside the `data/web/inc/lib/WebAuthn/rootCertificates`.
 After you deleted all other certs you now only can activate WebAuthn 2FA with Apple devices.

-That´s for every vendor the same, so choose what you like (if you want to)
+That´s for every vendor the same, so choose what you like (if you want to).

+#### Use own certificates for WebAuthn
+If you have a valid certificate from the vendor of your key you can also add it to your mailcow!

+Just copy the certificate into the `data/web/inc/lib/WebAuthn/rootCertificates` folder and restart your mailcow.

+Now you should be able to register with this device as well, even though the verification for the vendor certificates is enabled, since you just added the certificate manually.

 ## TOTP